Contents

 Final Take-Home

-Understanding bioenergetics can be a big challenge but getting your head around the basics can leave you feeling more informed on what goes on in your body during sport and exercise.
+Understanding bioenergetics can be a big challenge but getting your head around the basics can leave you feeling more informed about what goes on in the human body during sport and exercise.

 With this information and better understanding, you can be more aware of the causes of fatigue and how best to minimize it, such as adequately fueling before and after training.